 The Hot House puts creative people in touch with each other to make things happen!

-• There are no auditions although playing standard of at least Grade-IV is preferred.
-It’s not necessary to have taken the grades but that level and being able to read music are required
+There are no auditions although a playing standard of at least Grade-IV for most instruments is recommended; higher grades for some sections.
+It’s not necessary to have taken grades but that level of playing and ability to read music are required.

-• Rehearsals on Tuesdays from 7.15pm until 9pm during Darlington school term-times at St Thomas Aquinas church hall, North Road, Darlington DL1 3PU
+• Rehearsals are on Tuesday from 7.15pm until 9pm during Darlington school term-times at St Thomas Aquinas church hall, Darlington DL1 2PU

-• Subscription costs £45 per year; discounts for full-time students and concessions
+• Costs £45 per year – discounts for full-time students and concessions

 About the Hot House